GLOBAL PTSI FOUNDATION

 Global Post-Traumatic Stress Injury Foundation

-GLOBAL PTSI FOUNDATION FACILIATES ACCESS TO SAFE, EFFECTIVE TREATMENT
+GLOBAL PTSI FOUNDATION FACILITATES ACCESS TO SAFE, EFFECTIVE TREATMENT

 The Global PTSI Foundation is managed through Chicago Medical Innovations, a 501c3 nonprofit organization dedicated to facilitating access to the information, research and treatment of post-traumatic stress using the Stellate Ganglion Block (SGB).
 With over 22 veterans taking their lives daily and 259 million suffering from post-traumatic stress symptoms globally, the acute need is clear.
 Post-traumatic stress symptoms are found with our war veterans, with survivors of military sexual assault, in domestic abuse, in children exposed to violence, and those experiencing horrific events.